Combination of searches for heavy vector boson resonances in proton-proton collisions at $\sqrt{s}$ = 13 TeV

 This combination also reduces the local significance of the previously reported CMS excesses of 3.6 \SD at 2.1 and 2.9\TeV~\cite{CMS:B2G-20-009}.
-The largest excess in model~C, with a local significance of 2.8 \SD at a mass of 1\TeV, is also reduced in the combination, with the main contribution from the \WV and \WH final state, as compared to the previous CMS result~\cite{CMS:B2G-19-002}.
+The largest excess in model~C, with a local significance of 3.0 \SD at a mass of 1\TeV in the \WV and \WH final states~\cite{CMS:B2G-19-002}, is reduced to 2.8 \SD in the combination.
 The combination does not confirm the excess of events over the background prediction previously reported by the ATLAS Collaboration in the region around 1.5\TeV~\cite{ATLAS:2024qvg}.

 Overall, this combination sets the most stringent limits to date for HVT models~B and C. The improved sensitivity is primarily driven by the fully hadronic final states~\cite{CMS:B2G-20-009}, which benefit from the use of advanced jet substructure tagging techniques and a three-dimensional signal extraction strategy.
 The combined limits in model~A, whose sensitivity is instead dominated by the leptonic channels, are comparable with those obtained by the ATLAS Collaboration~\cite{ATLAS:2024qvg}.